 What Can You Do with Inheritance?

 If a team is working on a big program or piece of code, then inheritance acts like a blessing.
-We need not write code, again and again, if there is a hierarchy in classes or classes has a dependency on one another, then we can use inherit code from base class to child class.
+We need not write code repeatedly; if there is a hierarchy in classes or classes that have a dependency on one another, we can use inherit code from base class to child class.
 This will prevent from the writing of the same code repeatedly.
 Inheritance also plays an important role in dynamic programming.
-One code can be utilized in many fields and hence complexity can be reduced.
+One code can be utilized in many fields, and hence complexity can be reduced.
 If someone makes changes in one subclass, it will not affect the superclass or other classes.